Manoj Singh Mandavi: Political career

 In 2013, Mandavi won in the Bhanupratappur constituency as an INC candidate with 64,837 votes, defeating BJP's Satish Latiya and securing 45.98% of the total vote share.
 He repeated this in the 2018 Chhattisgarh Legislative Assembly election with 72,520 votes, gaining 49.07% of the total vote share and defeating BJP's Deo Lal Dugga in the process.

 On 30 November 2019, Mandavi filed nomination papers for the post of Deputy Speaker in the 4th Chhattisgarh Legislative Assembly.
 He was elected to the post unanimously on 2 December 2019.
+He was succeeded by his wife Savitri Manoj Mandavi, who won the bye election after his death.

 Personal life and death

-Mandavu married Savitri Mandavi on 21 February 1995, They had two children and lived in Nathia Nawagaon in the Tehsil Kanker district of Chhattisgarh.
+Mandavi married Savitri Manoj Mandavi on 21 February 1995, with whom he had two sons.
+They lived in Nathia Nawagaon in Charama tehsil of Kanker district of Chhattisgarh.

 Mandavi fell ill in his home village of Nathia Nawagaon on 15 October 2022.
 He was taken to hospital in nearby Charama before being transferred to a hospital at Dhamtari where he died on 16 October, after suffering a heart attack.
 To mark Mandavi's death, the state government implemented a one-day period of mourning in Kanker district and the capital city of Raipur on 16 October 2022.
 Government-hosted entertainment was cancelled and the national flag was flown at half mast.
 Mandavi was to be buried in his village later that day.